SlicerMorph/Tutorials/git-and-github/README.md

 You can optionally create a passphrase for additional protection.
 Do not create a passphrase for this exercise.

 4. Add the private key to the ssh agent to use by giving the command:
-`ssh-add ~/.ssh/github_MLbox
+`ssh-add ~/.ssh/myGitHubKey
 `
 **NOTE:** for this command to work, the ssh agent should be running in the background.
 If you get an error, it means it is not running.
 In that case, type the command below, and then retry:
 ```
 eval `ssh-agent -s`
 ```

-5. Now you have two files created: myGitHubKey is your private key with your encryption signature that you will not share with anyone, and myGitHubKey.pub is your public key.
+5. Now you have two files created: **myGitHubKey** is your private key with your encryption signature that you will not share with anyone, and **myGitHubKey.pub** is your public key.
 You need to upload your public key to github.
 For that please follow their instructions:  https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account

 6. To test whether everything has worked, type this command:
 `ssh -T git@github.com`

 you should get something that looks like this:

 <img src="gh1.png">

 If you got this, you are set.
-If there is an error, check your steps and read the detailed instructions on GH page carefully.
+If there is an error, check your steps and re-read the detailed instructions on GH page carefully.

 **NOTE:** if you have another computer (e.g., office desktop) that you would like to be able to push changes to github, all you have to do is to copy the your **private** key to the appropriate folder (e.g., if this is a Windows computer, and your username is Murat, it would be `C:\Users\Murat\.ssh\myGitHubKey`).